Mango0x45/librune/README.md

 ## Terminology

-This library uses the term ‘rune’ to refer to a single unicode-codepoint, and defines a `rune` datatype which is an unsigned integer type which represents a rune (shocker).
+This library uses the term ‘rune’ to refer to a single Unicode-codepoint, and defines a `rune` datatype which is an unsigned integer type which represents a rune (shocker).